oschakoory/RiboTaxa/README.md

 ### Indexing databases

 RiboTaxa pipeline includes tools like sortmerna and emirge, both of which need indexed databases of their own.
-The latest SILVA SSU 138.1 can be downloaded <a class="reference external" href="https://www.arb-silva.de/" target="_blank" rel="noopener noreferrer">here</a>.
+The latest database SILVA SSU 138.1 can be downloaded <a class="reference external" href="https://www.arb-silva.de/" target="_blank" rel="noopener noreferrer">here</a> and the indexed database SILVA SSU 138.1 for RiboTaxa are available <a class="reference external" href="https://ucafr-my.sharepoint.com/:f:/g/personal/oshma_chakoory_uca_fr/EkqL_9bA2UpApbEHiB8cfJ4B4BBsMB25O9Xtl29wi2QSIw?e=VqqWM9" target="_blank" rel="noopener noreferrer">here</a>.

-To index your database, you will need to fill the config file ```indexDB_arguments.conf```.If you are not sure of certains parameters, leave as defined except for directories and input files.
+To index your own database, you will need to fill the config file ```indexDB_arguments.conf```.If you are not sure of certains parameters, leave as defined except for directories and input files.

 ```bash
 The configuration file is very important and each parameter needs to be filled to avoid errors.